felipemachadovidal/Cart_System/README.md

  -Navigate to project main
  cd Cart_System

+= Create a .env file on Cart_system directory

 -Update the .env file with your database data DB_URL=jdbc:mysql://localhost:3306/db_cart( make sure this url its yours database url)